bitflate/bitflate.github.io/_posts/2019-10-21-building-stablecoin-bitflate-vs-libra.markdown

 author: Phuoc Do
 ---

-*Bitflate is a cryptocurrency with a constant inflation of 7%.
+*Bitflate is a cryptocurrency with constant inflation of 7%.
 It's designed to be a digital native and decentralized stablecoin.
 Price stabilization is done through inflation.*

 *Libra is a cryptocurrency backed by Facebook.
 It is managed and operated by the Libra Association, a membership organization of companies and organizations.*